Weebifying/high-graphics-android-geode/about.md

 ## Special thanks to:
 - Erymanthus/RayDeeUx, for creating this mod's icon
 - NourTheKing, for finding a single obscure bug that i'm not gonna fix but still wants to be in the credits
-- GalaktikGMD, for testing this mod on Android 2.2074
+- GalacticGMD, for testing this mod on Android 2.2074